kartik-v/bootstrap-fileinput/README.md

 An enhanced HTML 5 file input for Bootstrap 3.x with file preview for various files, offers multiple selection, and more.
 This plugin is inspired by [this blog article](http://www.abeautifulsite.net/blog/2013/08/whipping-file-inputs-into-shape-with-bootstrap-3/) and [Jasny's File Input plugin](http://jasny.github.io/bootstrap/javascript/#fileinput).
 The plugin enhances these concepts and simplifies the widget initialization with simple HTML markup on a file input.
 It offers support for previewing a wide variety of files i.e. images, text, html, video, audio, flash, and objects.
-In addition, with release 4.0.0 the plugin now supports AJAX based uploads,and previewing, appending, or deleting files before upload.

 ![File Input Screenshot](https://lh3.googleusercontent.com/-3FiEmc_okc4/VBw_d2LBAJI/AAAAAAAAAL8/KbVj5X9Dus0/w596-h454-no/FileInput.jpg)